-As we all know, the Gili Islands are famous for diving mostly due to the biodiversity of the surrounding ocean.
-Thanks to the Indonesian throughflow, nutrient-rich water comes through the Lombok Strait creating a diver’s paradise bursting with marine life.
+As we all know, the Gili Islands are famous for diving, primarily due to the biodiversity of the surrounding ocean.
+Thanks to the Indonesian throughflow, nutrient-rich water comes through the Lombok Strait, creating a diver’s paradise bursting with marine life.

-If you’re looking for your next dive destination or want to become a divemaster, the Gilis should be top of your list.
-Nestled between Lombok and Bali, these small islands are the perfect hideaway.
-The white sand beaches are surrounded by crystal clear water and of course, a tropical climate.
+If you’re looking for your next dive destination or want to become a divemaster, the Gili islands should be top of your list.
+Nestled between Lombok and Bali, these tiny islands are the perfect hideaway.
+The white sand beaches are surrounded by crystal clear water and, of course, a tropical climate.

 Let’s look at some of the things you can expect to find here.
-First thing we will start with are the big creatures
+The first thing we will start with is the giant creatures.

 Table of Contents

 Yes, you’ve probably heard we have a lot of turtles.
 Mostly you will find Green and Hawksbill turtles, but occasionally we can see an Olive Ridley cruising by.

 If snapping the perfect shot of you with a turtle is high up on your bucket list, turtle heaven is the ideal dive site.
 Sometimes you can see up to 20 of them on one dive!

 Hawksbill and Green turtles are endangered, so we are fortunate to have one of the highest populations in the world.
 This makes it even more vital that we protect these beautiful creatures.
 Some of the ways you can help protect the turtles are:

 - Participate in beach cleaning so their nesting areas are clear of obstructions.
 You can join the Friday beach clean with the Gili Eco Trust if you are on Gili T.

 - Reduce your plastic use to decrease the amount of debris that will end up in the oceans, and take part in Project AWARE Dive Against Debris during your Ocean Advocate Divemaster program.